arvigoo/aspnetcore-jwt-auth-starter-template/README.md

           dotnet ef database update
 ### 3️⃣ Run the Project

-🔐 JWT Authentication
+### 🔐 JWT Authentication
--Register: POST /api/auth/register
+        - Register: POST /api/auth/register
--Login: POST /api/auth/login (returns JWT token)
+        - Login: POST /api/auth/login (returns JWT token)
--Use the Authorize (🔒) button in Swagger and enter Bearer {token} to test protected endpoints.
+        - Use the Authorize (🔒) button in Swagger and enter Bearer {token} to test protected endpoints.

-🛡️ Protected Endpoints
+### 🛡️ Protected Endpoints
--✅ /api/user/profile → accessible by any authenticated user
+        - ✅ /api/user/profile → accessible by any authenticated user
--✅ /api/admin/users → accessible by Admin and SuperAdmin
+        - ✅ /api/admin/users → accessible by Admin and SuperAdmin
--✅ /api/superadmin/users → accessible by SuperAdmin only
+        - ✅ /api/superadmin/users → accessible by SuperAdmin only

-🛡️ Roles
+### 🛡️ Roles
 -SuperAdmin
 -Admin
 -User

-🗂️ Project Structure
+### 🗂️ Project Structure
         AspNetCoreJwtAuthStarter/
          ├── Controllers/
          ├── Data/
          ├── Models/
          ├── Services/
          ├── Helpers/
          ├── Program.cs
          ├── appsettings.json
          └── ...

- 📚 Learning Purpose
+### 📚 Learning Purpose
 This repository was created as part of my learning journey in mastering ASP.NET Core 8, JWT Authentication, and clean backend structuring.
 Feel free to use it, study it, or provide feedback so we can learn together.